You-now-Who/discord-visualiser/README.md

 ### Prerequisites
 - Python 3.7 or higher
-- Your Discord messages data in JSON format
+- Your Discord messages data in JSON format (uploaded through the web interface)

 ### Quick Start